 Only Elderly People Need Hearing Aids

 It’s a common misconception that hearing loss only affects the elderly.
-In fact, people of all ages can be affected by hearing loss, resulting in them needing hearing aids.
+In fact, people of all ages can be affected by hearing loss, resulting in them needing hearing aids or seniors mobile phones.
 As our world gets noisier and noisier, people are beginning to lose their hearing at a younger age, although there is still an unnecessary stigma when it comes to young people needing hearing aids.